scolladon/sfdc-merge-package/README.md

     -h, --help                   output usage information
     -V, --version                output the version number
     -p, --packages               path to the packages.xml
+    -o, --output                 path where to output the merged package.xml
 ```

 ### Module